paulabergman/intro-to-biostats-r/chapter2.md

 # Look at the summary statistics of maxhr in cardiac-dataset

-# Look at the standard deviation of bmi in diabetes-dataset
+# Look at the standard deviation of maxhr in diabetes-dataset

 ```